juliohm1978/kubeless-pulsar-trigger/README.md

     memory: 512Mi
 ```

-You change those by overriding them in the `deployment` object in your trigger.
-In fact, the entire Deployment created by the controller can be customized directly in the trigger.
+You can change those by overriding specific values in the `deployment` object in your trigger.
+In fact, the entire Deployment spec can be included directly in the trigger.

+> ***NOTE**: Please, be aware of how the controller merges your Deployment spec with the default template.
+The controller assumes the first container in the Deployment is the dispatcher.
+It is currently not possible to include more containers in that pod.
+The controller merges the default template with the deployment/container specs you defined, replacing the container list for the Deployment.*

 ```yaml
 apiVersion: kubeless.io/v1